wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Infrastructure/Virtualization/Docker/Docker-Reference.md

 - [2017-The DevOps 2.1 Toolkit: Docker Swarm](https://parg.co/bjC): Viktor Farcic's latest book, The DevOps 2.1 Toolkit: Docker Swarm, shows you how to successfully integrate Docker Swarm into your DevOps toolset.

+- [2017-Continuous Delivery with Docker and Jenkins #Book#](https://parg.co/UrV): Unleash the combination of Docker and Jenkins in order to enhance the DevOps workflow.

 ## Tool